 - Submit your application on the Fulbright online application site by the date and time of the Brown Initial Submission Deadline.

 - Make any changes to your online application based on what you may have learned in the interview.

 - Resubmit your online application according to the date and time of the Brown Final Submission Deadline.

 The Fulbright application process is handled entirely online and Brown students must submit all materials via the Fulbright online application portal.
 All letters of recommendation are submitted through the Fulbright online application system, as well.
-The Brown University Graduate School Fulbright Program Advisor (FPA) is Associate Dean for Academic Affairs John Tyler.
-Direct application questions to Dean Tyler.
+The Brown University Graduate School Fulbright Program Advisor (FPA) is Thomas Lewis, the Associate Dean for Academic Affairs.